San Diego California Campground Sunset

-Battery choice is a critical part of living with an RV solar battery charger.
+RV Solar Series: For a solar-charged RV battery, battery choice is critical to living with an RV solar battery charger.
 Battery design determines success or failure.
-The question comes down to batteries Lead or Lithium.
+The question comes down to Lead or Lithium batteries.

-The first question that the RV Solar Series needs to address pertaining to batteries is that there are two types of batteries.
-Batteries that are created to give a short burst of energy and batteries that excel in delivering smaller amounts of energy over a longer period of time are called deep-discharge batteries.
+The first question that the RV Solar Series needs to address about batteries is that there are two types.
+Some batteries are created to give a short burst of energy, and others are designed to deliver smaller amounts of energy over a more extended period.
+Engine-starting batteries do a poor job of delivering small amounts of electricity over long durations.
+Engine-starting batteries are damaged when used this way, causing them to die prematurely.

-There are two types of deep-discharge batteries to choose from: Lead- Acid or Lithium
+There are two types of deep-discharge batteries: Lead-Acid and Lithium.

 Other types and chemistries of batteries are not suitable for long-term deep discharge.